doximity/kafka_consumer_group_status_exporter/README.md

 ### Compiling

-This uses Maven, so you would simply compile this by doing this at the root of the project: `mvn package`
+This uses Maven, so you would simply compile this by doing this at the root of the project: `mvn clean package`

 ### Running